SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Introduction

 A series of studies~\cite{Weil2006Ceph,TableFS,Ren2014IndexFS,Li2017LocoFS,Niazi2017HopsFS,Lv2022InfiniFS,Pan2021Facebooktextquoterights,CFS,Xfast,MetaWBC,DelveFS,hashFS} have been made on scaling DFS metadata performance, yet there are still challenges remaining.
-First, while it is typical to partition the directory tree across multiple metadata servers to scale out, the selection of partitioning granularity involves an inherent trade-off between load balance and operation overhead, hard to achieve both~\cite{Macko2022Survey}.
-Coarse-grained partitioning~\cite{Weil2006Ceph,Lv2022InfiniFS,Niazi2017HopsFS,Pan2021Facebooktextquoterights,BeeGFS,Ren2014IndexFS} groups file inodes with their parent directory.
-In this approach, large directories can easily become hotspots, especially in skewed workloads~\cite{Wang2021Lunule,Abad2012Metadata}.
-In contrast, fine-grained partitioning~\cite{2019Gluster,Li2017LocoFS,CFS} evenly shuffles file inodes across metadata servers.
-This approach achieves good load balance, but breaks the colocation between inodes and parent directories.
-In consequence, metadata operations need to use costly distributed transactions to consistently update metadata partitioned to different nodes, which can be avoided in coarse-grained partitioning.
+First, while DFSs typically partition the directory tree across multiple metadata servers to scale out, selecting partitioning granularity presents an inherent trade-off between load balance and operation overhead, making it hard to achieve both~\cite{Macko2022Survey}.
+Coarse-grained partitioning~\cite{Weil2006Ceph,Lv2022InfiniFS,Niazi2017HopsFS,Pan2021Facebooktextquoterights,BeeGFS,Ren2014IndexFS} groups file inodes with their parent directory, making large directories easily become hotspots, especially in skewed workloads~\cite{Wang2021Lunule,Abad2012Metadata}.
+In contrast, fine-grained partitioning~\cite{Gluster2019,Li2017LocoFS,CFS} evenly shuffles file inodes across metadata servers, achieving good load balance but breaking the colocation between inodes and parent directories; as metadata is partitioned across different servers, metadata operations need to use (costly) distributed transactions to update them consistently.
 Second, state-of-the-art distributed metadata services often suffer from contention on directory metadata.
-Parent-related operations (e.g. \emph{mkdir} and \emph{create}) are serialized over parent directory metadata, resulting in suboptimal performance and hindering scalability~\cite{CFS,SingularFS}.
+Specifically, parent-related operations (e.g., \emph{mkdir} and \emph{create}) contend on the parent directory, resulting in degraded scalability~\cite{CFS,SingularFS}.

-A fundamental reason for the aforementioned challenges is the use of synchronous metadata updates.
-As filesystem semantics require visibility (the effect of an operation are visible to subsequent operations) and atomicity (no partial updates are observable), state-of-the-art DFSs typically use transactions to synchronously update involved metadata objects before operation returns.
-Unfortunately, this approach exposes the cross-server coordination overhead and metadata contention on the critical path, leading to high operation latency and performance bottlenecks.
+A fundamental reason for the aforementioned challenges is synchronous metadata updates.
+As filesystem semantics require durable visibility (the effect of an operation is visible to subsequent operations) and atomicity (no partial updates), state-of-the-art DFSs typically use synchronous transactions.
+Unfortunately, this approach incurs cross-server coordination overhead and metadata contention on the critical path, leading to high latency and throughput bottlenecks.